saphalpdyl/ripple/README.md

 # Ripple

-Ripple is a product we built for the UMaimi Horizon AI hackathon(2025), inspired by the challenges of studying for midterms using PDFs and written notes.
+Ripple is a web application born out of the UMaimi Horizon AI hackathon, inspired by the challenges of studying for midterms using PDFs and written notes.
 It provides a 3-d gamified quiz experience built with a Next.js frontend, a Go backend deployed on Cloud Run, and Firebase for database storage.
 The application leverages a monorepo architecture managed by Turborepo and includes a WebSocket server for real-time communication.

 ## ✨ Key Features